Sunday, May 5, 2013

 But one four legged girl has it better than most.
 She is loved by he Rising Warriors...even

 revered.
 They call her “Protector”.
 Rumor has it, that when bad spirits try to get into the abandoned house where they sleep, Protector will bark and scare them off.
 Many know her, some love her, but to Robert Little Crow, a beautiful soul whose address has been the streets of Whiteclay for 15 years...she is his best friend.
-A former radical member of the oft-violent American Indian Movement, Robert these days is more likely to be found being sure Protector is free from ticks and is often seen limping across the street with an empty broken dish of some sort or another filled with water for "his girl."
+A former radical member of the American Indian Movement, (AIM) Robert these days is more likely to be found being sure Protector is free from ticks and is often seen limping across the street with an empty broken dish of some sort or another filled with water for "his girl."
 Feed Robert and you will be feeding Protector.

 Oreo